Understanding the European Emissions Trading System

 • The auctioning reports published by DEHSt not only cover the auctions but also the much larger volume of continuous trading on the exchanges.
 In relation to the relevant overall allowances market, about six percent of the traded volume in 2023 could be attributed to auctions.

-The adoption of an amended Emissions Trading Directive in 2018, the introduction of the Market Stability Reserve in 2019 and the expectation of more ambitious caps in the future due to the implementation of the ‘European Green Deal’ led to an upward trend in EUA prices, which reached new highs at the beginning of 2023.
+The adoption of an amended Emissions Trading Directive in 2018, the introduction of the Market Stability Reserve in 2019 and the expectation of more ambitious caps in the future due to the implementation of the ‘European Green Deal’ led to an upward trend in prices, which reached new highs at the beginning of 2023.
 However, there was a downward correction up to the beginning of 2024.

 Overview of price history and allowance surpluses: